-Should the local behavioral health authority approve the request, then an uninsured eligibility span is established.
+If the local behavioral health authority approves, then an uninsured eligibility span is established.
 If at any point during this process, the provider updates the uninsured consumer's eligibility record with the missing documentation, the uninsured eligibility span is established for three months from the initial begin date of the uninsured span.

-In addition, there are exceptions to uninsured eligibility requirements if the individual meets other criteria.
+In addition, there are exceptions to the numbered uninsured eligibility requirements above if the individual meets other criteria.
 These criteria are:

-- If the individual meets all of the above criteria except item 2 and one of the following: - Under age 19, - Released from prison, jail or Department of Corrections facility within the last three months, - o Is pregnant, - o Is an injection drug user, - Has HIV/AIDS, - Was discharged from a Maryland-based psychiatric hospital within the last three months, - Was discharged from a Maryland-based Medically-Monitored Hospital Inpatient Program or Residential Treatment Facility within the last 30 days (American Society of Addiction Medicine Level 4, 3.7D, or 3.7), - Is requesting services as required by HG 8-505/HG 8-507 order or referred by drug or probate court, or - Is receiving services as required by an order of Conditional Release; - If an individual meets all criteria except items 2 and 5 and is currently receiving SSDI for mental health reasons; - If an individual meets all criteria except items 2 and 4 and is homeless within the state of Maryland; - If an individual meets all criteria except items 2, 3 and 5 and is a veteran; or - If a Non-US citizen, the exception process will be used which requires approval from the local behavioral health authority.
+- If the individual meets all of the above criteria except item 2 and one of the following: - Under age 19 - Released from prison, jail or Department of Corrections facility within the last three months - Is pregnant - Is an injection drug user - Has HIV/AIDS - Was discharged from a Maryland-based psychiatric hospital within the last three months - Was discharged from a Maryland-based Medically-Monitored Hospital Inpatient Program or Residential Treatment Facility within the last 30 days (American Society of Addiction Medicine Level IV, III.7D, or III.7)

+- Is requesting services as required by HG 8-505/HG 8-507 order or referred by drug or probate court. - Is receiving services as required by an order of Conditional Release - If an individual meets all criteria except items 2 and 5 and is currently receiving SSDI for mental health reasons. - If an individual meets all criteria except items 2 and 4 and is homeless within the state of Maryland - If an individual meets all criteria except items 2, 3 and 5 and is a veteran - If a Non-US citizen, the exception process will be used which requires approval from the local behavioral health authority